-Editor’s note: As of publishing, the majority of this park is currently closed due to increased and damaging earthquakes, corrosive volcanic ash and continuing explosions from Halema‘uma‘u, the summit crater of Kīlauea Volcano.
+Editor’s note: As of publishing, some areas of this park are currently closed due to fire, repairs, and improvements.

 Lots of families visit Hawaii, and those who visit the Big Island can tour the otherworldly landscape of this fascinating park.
 Because this is one of the most volcanically active places on Earth, a last-minute check about conditions is wise.
 Parts of the park have been closed since a new vent opened in Kilauea’s Halemaumau Crater in March 2008.
 The great majority of the time, though, the park can be visited with complete safety.
 Kids will love Thurston Lava Tube, located just off Crater Rim Drive.
 Very small children might be afraid here, but older kids will find it just creepy enough to be fun.
 Formed when molten lava flowed out of an underground tunnel, leaving it empty.
 Thurston is paved and about 450 feet long and is lit by electric lights to reduce claustrophobia.
 In places the roots of trees hang down inside the cave, adding to the Indiana Jones atmosphere created by the tree ferns outside the entrance.
 When kids reach the surface again at the end of the tube, they’ll definitely have a unique experience to tell their friends.

 This article was originally published at National Geographic and originally published on MyFitnessPal July 2018.
 Updated July 2022.